zeroproduct/palette-pls/README.md

-# 🎨🤲
+# Palette Pls
-Generate random color palettes
+Generate a random color palette based on the top palettes on [ColourLovers.com](http://colourlovers.com/).
+Copy hex codes by clicking on the hex code text, or share specific palettes by copying a link when pressing Share.